kamilfranek/kamilfranek.github.io/_posts/2018-10-21-visualization-of-2017-FAANG-financial-statements.md

 FAANG companies are technological giants, but it doesn't mean they are similar.
 Quite far from that.
 You have income generating giant Apple with quite limited growth opportunities.
 There are also Amazon & Netflix that are mainly about minimum profits and lot of growth potential.
 Alphabet (Google) and Facebook stand somewhere between.

 ## #1 Facebook
 Facebook is a social media giant.
 It owns also Instagram and WhatsApp.
+It is hard to find company with highe operation margin (50% in 2017).

 <figure>
     <a href="/assets/images/waterfall_income_statement_2017_fb.png">